ghazal-naderi/platform-11/terraform/gcp-kops-seed/README.md

 ```
 Note that there's currently no need for `--bastion` or `--private` as private GCP is not currently supported on Kops as per [kops#9832](https://github.com/kubernetes/kops/pull/9832).
 This simply means that all nodes will receive a public IP address by default, make sure that you adjust firewall rules in order to protect them.

+Note that the GCP default images come with limitations - all volumes are mounted as `noexec` obstensibly for security, this can return `permission denied` errors when attempting to run standard images from structs (most notably Tekton and Elasticsearch).
+In order to get around this limitation, use the CentOS images (eg. `centos-cloud/centos-8-v20200910`) by editing the kops instance groups (eg. `kops edit ig nodes-us-central1-{a,b,c}`) for nodes.
+The core Kubernetes stack runs just fine with these limitations and we don't expect to run arbitrary workloads on masters so they do not require this change.

 For DNS, we should edit with `kops edit cluster` in order to add:

 ```